oweb36/mws-docs/Episodes/Season 1/EP1.md

 [ToshyFEN](ToshyFEN.md) finally had to step in and subdue DeltaCXG to stop him.
 He literally did it by grabbing [VXU](VXU.md) and then dragging him away.
 [JHR](JHR.md), VXU and ToshyFEN is the only one to escape unscathed and uninjured.
 He just watched without doing anything until ToshyFEN intervened, shellshocked.
 DeltaCXG was probably saving him for last.

+JHR then says to ToshyFEN: "Its great that you stopped DeltaCXG when we need him to stop.
+The aftermath, is not pretty.
+Almost everyone is either injured or dead.
+We need to sort this out."
+ToshyFEN then responds with: "Sure!
+Whatever you want to do to make this place **BETTER**!"
+JHR then responds back: "**JEEZ** you don't need to be that mani- *oh wait* you are not mentally well, alright ig."

 **TBC**

 #episodes